RESOStandards/reso-certification-help/docs/market-alignment.md

 The Details View contains the same [Filters](##Filters) as the [Graph](##Graph) and [Diagram](##Diagram) views, with the addition of the [Heat Grid](###Heat-Grid).

 ### Heat Grid
-Check the Heat Grid box to to apply a color-coded layer to the data elements in the table, showing a range of availability differences between provider systems.
+Check the Heat Grid box to apply a color-coded layer to the data elements in the table, showing a range of availability differences between provider systems.
 The legend appears below the table.

 ## Print and Export
 Print or export the data from both report views by selecting the Print and Export buttons at the top right.